-Kayaking Blue Springs State Park in the winter is a great chance to get up close to the amazing Florida manatees. while enjoying a beautiful kayaking tour in this little wildlife paradise.
-Our Blue Springs manatee tours allow you to sit back and relax as we slowly kayak up beautiful Snake Creek where Alligators, turkeys, deer, bald eagles, owls and a vast array of marsh birds call this manatee winter sanctuary their home.
+Experience the Florida manatee up close on our Manatee Kayaking Tours in Blue Springs State Park, near Orlando.
+Blue springs is the winter refuge for the Florida manatees, and is a great chance to get up close to these magnificent Florida natives, while enjoying a beautiful kayaking tour in this wildlife refuge.
+Our Blue Springs manatee kayak tours allow you to sit back and relax as we slowly kayak up beautiful Snake Creek, where Alligators, turkeys, deer, bald eagles, owls and a vast array of marsh birds call this manatee winter sanctuary their home.

 We offer tandem and solo kayaks for this tour.
 This is a family friendly kayak tour.
 Kids 6-15 years old must ride with a tandem kayak with a parent.
 Sorry, because of the distance and safety…no kids under 6 on our public tours.
 Kids under six are allowed on our private tours.